KevinAlberto01/3.MachineLearning/1.FundamentalsML/1.HandwrittenDigitClassifier(MNIST)/Readme.md

 |<img src = "https://github.com/KevinAlberto01/3.MachineLearning/blob/main/1.FundamentalsML/1.HandwrittenDigitClassifier(MNIST)/1.6DataArgumentation/Images(Albumentations)/AlbumentationsResults.png" width="1000"/>|<img src = "https://github.com/KevinAlberto01/3.MachineLearning/blob/main/1.FundamentalsML/1.HandwrittenDigitClassifier(MNIST)/1.6DataArgumentation/Images(Keras)/KerasResults.png" width="1000"/>|<img src = "https://github.com/KevinAlberto01/3.MachineLearning/blob/main/1.FundamentalsML/1.HandwrittenDigitClassifier(MNIST)/1.6DataArgumentation/Images(OpenCV)/OpenCVResults.png" width="1000"/>|
 |**Accuracy:** 0.9250 <br> **Best Parameter:** ('C': 10, 'kernel':'rbf')| **Accuracy:** 0.91 <br> **Best Parameter:** ('C': 10, 'kernel':1000)|**Accuracy:** 0.8081 <br> **Best Parameter:** ('C': 10, 'kernel': 'rbf')|

+> [!NOTE]
-Note: In this exercise, it is normal for the accuracy to worsen because it is a well-structured database, but in theory, we will see the best parameters to use.
+>In this exercise, it is normal for the accuracy to worsen because it is a well-structured database, but in theory, we will see the best parameters to use.
 If there is no improvement, we can skip this part and move on to the next point.

 <h4 align = "Center">📦​ 7.
 Join All 📦</h4>